ind4skylivey/matteria-track/docs/INTEGRATIONS.md

 # Integrations Guide

-MateriaTrack integrates with various tools to enhance your workflow.
+MatteriaTrack integrates with various tools to enhance your workflow.

 ## Git Integration